plazas/bf_hxrg_ppl/README.md

 - `FramTimePPL`: Float. `FRAMTIME` keyword in the header of the PPL files.
 E.g., `0.837632`.

 - `NFramesPPL`: Integer.
 Number of final frames in the `f_n` plot.
 You can use `OutPDFName` to figure it out.
-It is not the initial number of frames in the raw data/simulated data, becausei the process we subtract consecutive frames (and sometimes we discard the first frame).
+It is not the initial number of frames in the raw data/simulated data, because the process we subtract consecutive frames (and sometimes we discard the first frame).

 - `NFramesSim`: Integer.
 Same as `NFramesPPL`, but for simulations.